 I told you about Andrew Weissman.

-But it appears that Robert Muller's actions, a lot of people apparently think he has caused nothing but chaos and havoc wherever he's been in the time he spent in Boston as a criminal prosecutor, raised a lot of questions about his role in one of the most controversial FBI cases involving the use of a confidential informant, Sarah Carter reporting that, you know, when the president went out against Robert Mueller over the weekend said that it never should have.
+But it appears that Robert Mueller's actions, a lot of people apparently think he has caused nothing but chaos and havoc wherever he's been and the time he spent in Boston as a criminal prosecutor raised a lot of questions about his role in one of the most controversial FBI cases involving the use of a confidential informant.

 Why did he not report?

-Why does he have does he not care about even the appearance of impropriety in any way?
+Why does he have, does he not care about even the appearance of impropriety in any way?

 Does he care about the appearance of fearness in any way?